 For those who like to use the internet frequently while travelling, or like to send a lot of messages, Japanese cell phone plans can usually be tailored to suit you with extra minutes or data—but be careful, as these extras tend to quickly add up.

 Get a SIM Card

-Because it allows you to pick a plan on a month by month basis and ensures you are not bound to a lengthy and unwieldy contract, a monthly SIM plan may provide a more flexible option than some other Japanese cell phone plans.
-You can use your current phone and choose the contract to suit you.
-You can even have a local phone number for use during your stay.
-This will make other small inconveniences like buying things online and signing up for services easier as your number will be readily accepted here.
+Because a monthly SIM Card plan allows you to buy data on a month-by-month basis and ensures you are not bound to a lengthy and unwieldy contract, it may provide a more flexible option than some other Japanese cell phone plans.
+You can keep using your current (unlocked) phone and choose the contract that best suits you.
+You can even have a local Japanese phone number for use throughout your stay with some plans.
+This makes small inconveniences like buying things online and signing up for services easier as your phone number will be readily accepted by Japanese retailers and utilities.

 Japanese Cell Phone Plans Don’t Have to be a Hassle